MississaugaCoding/mississaugacoding.github.io/about.md

 title: About
 ---

-This group is for anyone interested in programming with the focus of learning the fundamentals and developing the necessary skills to become competent enough.
-All coders from different programming languages and different skill levels are welcomed.
+Mississauga Coding is a knowledge-sharing community.
+It is aimed at anyone interested in coding, whether considering a career move, looking to build more skills or just for the sheer creative fun of learning to code.

-In Summer 2014, some people began to show up to the weekly sessions to learn and share knowledge.
-Few sessions later, some of us noticed the potential of this group and decided to devote our time and efforts to set a friendly environment for both existing and future members.
+Coders, and aspiring coders, from different backgrounds and skill levels are welcome.
+We focus on understanding fundamentals first, and building up from there.

-Later onn, we have covered topics such as web development, regular expressions as well as data mining.
-This summer we are setting a new agenda for our members and are coming back stronger than ever.
+Mississauga Coding started as a meetup group around summer 2014, and from day one the main objective has been for members helping each other freely to learn about programming.

-You will be hearing from us soon!
+The key emphasis is on web development using open-source technologies, and currently we are the only such group in Mississauga that caters for beginners, tackling topics hands-on and from first principles.

-Let's make this our very own Mississauga coding network.
+Aside from this meetup page, we invite you to check out our [blog site](http://mississaugacoding.github.io) where you can find notes and code examples from previous sessions.

-Note: If you are already familiar with Github, email us to be part of our new open-sourced organization at [our Github page.](https://github.com/MississaugaCoding)
+We look forward to meeting up with you soon.